meet-projects/meetx-playbook/Sample_Day1/html_lesson_sample.md

 - paste meeting link in Y1 Classroom Home
 - upload the day's deck to 'presentation' in Y1 Classroom home
 - Link to the github repo for the days lesson in 'Y1 Classroom' home
+- send student reminders

+### During Class
+- Acknowledge feedback in beginning of class from previous week
+- Issue feedback at end of class

 ## Schedule